 Wachusett has an all-inclusive night of skiing till midnight, fireworks, live music and a magician, karaoke and guitar hero for the kids, plus a balloon drop when the clock strikes 12.

-Or, stay in, watch a video of Dick Clark from the good old days in Time Square, pop the cork with the kids (sparkling cider) at 9pm, so you can get up and ski the open slopes on New Year’s Day – when last night’s revelers are sleeping off their raucous ringing in of the New Year.
+Or, stay in, watch a video of Time Square - pre-recorded from the lat year's NYE ball drop , pop the cork with the kids (sparkling cider) at 9pm, so you can get up and ski the open slopes first tracks on New Year’s Day – when last night’s revelers are sleeping off their raucous ringing in of the New Year.
 Here’s to no lift lines in the New Year!